 In January 2005 Theresa, along with Fathers Mariusz Koch and George Stewart, began Entering Canaan retreats for post abortive men.
 Seeing the great need, with Father Koch she also began days for those suffering from a past abortion due to an adverse pre natal diagnosis, and for siblings of aborted babies.
 Theresa also continues to write yearly Entering Canaan “Mercy” renewal retreats in order to continue the post abortion healing process.

-With the Theresa also developed a prayer service with the Family Life Office of New York, “An Afternoon of Prayerful Remembrance and Intercession” which is now held in different diocese across the country and is available in both English and Spanish.
+Theresa also developed a prayer service with the Family Life Office of New York, “An Afternoon of Prayerful Remembrance and Intercession” which is now held in different diocese across the country and is available in both English and Spanish.

 An Afternoon of Prayerful Remembrance and Intercession (APRI) is, as its name suggests: a prayer service, created in the spirit of the New Evangelization, for the entire local community. acknowledging abortion’s universal impact through reflections and testimonies offered as part of the day.
 It provides the opportunity for everyone to come together in an extended period of prayer, and contemplation, seeking forgiveness and healing for our entire nation.
 In 2009 the service was televised from St Patrick’s Cathedral in New York City, and has since spread to a number of other dioceses, among them, Washington, DC; Paterson, NJ; Providence, RI; Austin Texas, Bridgeport, CT, Attleboro, MA, and Rockford, IL and others.